Melissa J. Durham, PharmD, MACM, APh, BCACP

 Masters, Academic Medicine, 2014-Keck School of Medicine of USC

-Melissa J. Durham, PharmD, MACM, APh, BCACP, DAIPM is an Assistant Professor of Clinical Pharmacy and the Assistant Dean of Diversity, Equity, and Inclusion at the School of Pharmacy.
+Melissa J. Durham, PharmD, MACM, APh, BCACP, DAIPM is an Associate Professor of Clinical Pharmacy and the Assistant Dean of Diversity, Equity, and Inclusion at the School of Pharmacy.
 She received her Doctor of Pharmacy degree then completed a residency in Community Pharmacy Practice, both at USC.
-She also holds a Master’s degree in Academic Medicine from the Keck School of Medicine of USC.
+She also holds a Master's degree in Academic Medicine from the Keck School of Medicine of USC.

 Areas of clinical expertise include ambulatory care practice and community pharmacy-based patient care programs and pain management.
 She is board-certified in Ambulatory Care Pharmacy by the Board of Pharmacy Specialties and has established a pharmacist-run pain medication management clinic at the USC Pain Center, where she precepts PharmD students as well as ambulatory care and community pharmacy practice residents.

 At the School of Pharmacy, Dr. Durham coordinates courses and teaches in a variety of subject areas, including pharmacy practice and professionalism and pain management.
 Dr. Durham is very involved in the expansion and development of interdisciplinary educational programs in the health sciences, and has a passion for leadership development among health professional students.
 She has given numerous presentations and presented papers on the subjects of pain management, travel medicine, leadership, and health professional education.